smallchimney/TDBoW/README.md

 structure.

 You can save the vocabulary with any file extension.
-If you using binary(default), the data will default to be compressed by QuickLZ algorithm.
+If you using binary(default), the data will default to be compressed by LZ4 algorithm.

 ## Implementation notes